-• Electricity demand and supply will be coordinated through a "Pool" Demand will be estimated by the distribution companies, which will have to contract 100 per cent of their projected electricity demand over the following 3 to 5 years.
-These projections will be submitted to a new institution (Empresa de Planejamento Energético, EPE), which will estimate the required expansion in supply capacity to be sold to the distribution companies through the Pool.
-The price at which electricity will be traded through the Pool is an average of all long-term contracted prices and will be the same for all distribution companies.
+- Electricity demand and supply will be coordinated through a "Pool" Demand will be estimated by the distribution companies, which will have to contract 100 per cent of their projected electricity demand over the following 3 to 5 years.
+These projections will be submitted to a new institution (Empresa de Pesquisa Energética, EPE), which will estimate the required expansion in supply capacity to be sold to the distribution companies through the Pool.
+The price at which electricity will be traded through the Pool is an average of all long-term contracted prices and will be the same for all distribution companies. - In parallel to the "regulated" long-term Pool contracts, there will be a "free" market.
+Although in the future, large consumers (above 10 MW) will be required to give distribution companies a 3-year notice if they wish to switch from the Pool to the free market and a 5-year notice for those moving in the opposite direction a transition period is envisaged during which these conditions will be made more flexible.
+These measures have the potential to reduce market volatility and allow distribution companies to better estimate market size If actual demand turns out to be higher than projected, distribution companies will have to buy electricity in the free market.
+In the opposite case, they will sell the excess supply in the free market.
+Distribution companies will be able to pass on to end consumers the difference between the costs of electricity purchased in the free market and through the Pool if the discrepancy between projected and actual demand is below 5 per cent.
+If it is above this threshold, the distribution company will bear the excess costs.

-3 EIA - Energy Information Administration (www.eia.doe.gov)
+&lt;sup>3 EIA - Energy Information Administration (www.eia.doe.gov)